 My affinity exercises and reviews in progress

 As my ideas coalesced, I brought my team members in for second opinions, and to begin evaluating our options across the Fabric UI framework.
-We began to identify several models for how we might map these groupings into the UI patterns in common use across Microsoft on this UI stack, and explored how we might get to these settings in the first place.
+We began to identify several models for how we might map these groupings into the UI patterns in common use across Microsoft on this UI stack, and explored how we might get to these settings in the first place using the webinar software to work together from home.

 The output of this phase of exploration was twofold: